OanaIgnat/OanaIgnat/README.md

 🔭 I've worked as a Research Intern at Meta (FAIR) and Amazon (Prime Video).

-:moneybag: I am looking to become a tenure-track CS professor in the fall of 2024.
+:moneybag: I will apply for tenure-track CS Professor jobs in the near future.

-📫 How to reach me: email me at oignat@umich.edu
+📫 How to reach me: oignat@umich.edu